Dzejkop/pastel/README.md

 1. g++

 ## Usage
-Running the parse.py on a .cpp file will cause it to generate an .s file with encoded data for any `COMPILE_IN_DATA_FILE` encountered.
+Running the parse.py on a .cpp file will cause it to generate an .s file with encoded data for any `COMPILE_IN_DATA_FILE` macro encountered.

 ## Example
 ```
-> python3 parse.py temp.s
+> python3 parse.py source.cpp temp.s
 > g++ temp.s source.cpp -o O
 > rm temp.s
 > ./O